MosElAgab/simple-flask-smorest-rest-api/README.md

 - Deepened understanding of Flask app factory, blueprinting, and auth flows
 - Built confidence in infrastructure automation and CI/CD setup
 - Applied Makefile and shell scripting for developer productivity
+- Learned to debug and automate coupled concerns like database migrations, dependency setup, and environment variable injection across dev and prod environments.

 ---